 At the Indiana Historical Society, we have collected items that document Indiana’s past since 1830.
 There are thousands of letters, diaries, scrapbooks, photographs, slides, albums, graphics, and ephemera in our archives documenting the Hoosier experience.

 Right now, we are all grappling with a unique historical moment as we respond as a state, nation, and world to a pandemic.
 At the Indiana Historical Society, we want to add your story of how you and your family are understanding and experiencing the current “new normal.”

 We have set up a special online resource that will allow you to share your stories, photos and other items so future generations can understand what this experience was like for Hoosiers.
+To upload resources, click on the button below.
+Please note, you must have a Google account to upload resources.
 If you are a teacher or student and need ideas on how to help, please visit the following link.